xinwenfu/mitmproxy-get/README.md

 - mitmproxy: an interactive, SSL/TLS-capable intercepting proxy with a console interface.
 - mitmweb: a web-based interface for mitmproxy.
 - mitmdump: the command-line version of mitmproxy.
+We will learn using mitmproxy to modify HTTP query manually, and how to using mitmdump with python script  to modify HTTP query automatically.

 This project requires the installation of adafruit/DHT sensor library within PlatformIO and apache web server at Ubuntu VM.
 The firmware sends DHT11/DHT22 data to a web server, whose IP address is hard-coded into the code.
 Therefore, an apache web server shall be installed at Ubuntu VM.